MISSION: To save open space land in Carmel Valley for the benefit of the community.

 Eric Sand: Eric has always had a particular attraction to Carmel Valley as both sets of grandparents lived here.
 He has lived in Los Tulares since 2003 and is currently a realtor in Carmel Valley Village.
 Eric attended UCLA, majoring in computer science, and later worked as a software engineer for Hewlett-Packard before taking a position at the Naval Postgraduate School.
 He was appointed the first Management Information Systems Director at the Monterey County Office of Education.
 Eric has also been active with the Monterey History and Art Association, notably as chair and co-chair of La Merienda, the celebration of Monterey’s birthday.
 He is vice president of CVSOS and chair of the Fundraising Committee.

-Sandra Schachter: Sandy first moved to Carmel Valley in 1970, leaving in 1983 and returning in 1999.
-She has a master’s degree in English and has taught at Columbia, Harvard, the American College or Switzerland, the Monterey Institute of International Studies, the University of Constanta in Romania, and Monterey Peninsula College.
+Sandra Schachter: Sandy first moved to Carmel Valley in 1970, leaving in 1983 to teach abroad and returning in 1999.
+She has a master’s degree in English from Columbia University and has taught at Columbia, Harvard, the American College of Switzerland, the Monterey Institute of International Studies, the University of Constanta in Romania (Fulbright instructor), and Monterey Peninsula College.
 Sandy was a founding member of the Friends of the Carmel Valley Library and has served as secretary on the boards of the Carmel Valley Angel Project and the Carmel Valley Association.
+She is also a docent for the Carmel Valley Historical Society.
 She is currently secretary of CVSOS.